All Episodes

 You the HBIC, you the head brother in charge, and you let OG step off on you like that.

-What's up with you, Lowe?
+What's up with you, Lo?

 You lost your mind, man, and your baby makers.

-Then you got the nerve to send out Little Jesse to take out OG Daddy Jesse.
+Then you got the nerve to send out little Jesse to take out OG Daddy, Jesse.

 Come on, yo.